The imperfect tense - Arabic free courses

 We promise/will promise

-Note 1: We usually observe that the second radical sign in the imperfect tense is Kasrah.
-However, in some words, the second radical may bear a Fatha.
+Note 1: It is common to find that the second radical in the imperfect tense typically carries a Kasrah.
+Nevertheless, it’s worth noting that in certain words, the second radical may bear a Fatha instead.

 وَهَبَ – يَهَبُ